Table of Contents

 Switching to a more eco-friendly shipping approach includes incorporating more eco-friendly packaging options, like compostable and recyclable packaging.
 Using eco-friendly packaging is becoming more common as more customers are looking for eco-friendly brands to purchase from.

 “We use noissue for our eco-friendly mailers that are 100% compostable, and ShipBob ships orders out for us in our custom branded packaging.
-ShipBob is a fulfillment partner that is truly an extension of our brand.”
+ShipBob is a fulfilment partner that is truly an extension of our brand.”

 Manuel de la Cruz, CEO at Boie